PedroRennaMoore/chat-server/README.md

-This are the server files of a Project I've been working on.
+Theese are the server files of a Project I've been working on.

 Project Details and client: https://github.com/PedroRennaMoore/chat-client